 Velingrad is also famous for the largest karst spring in Bulgaria, called Kleptuza.
 Its output is from 600 to 1200 l/sec, and supplies two ponds with a separated resting area with water wheels on the side.

-During the mass forceful conversion to Mohammedanism (Islam) of the Bulgarians in the region in the second half of the 17th century, many people had escaped and had hidden in the forests, in order to keep their Christian faith.
-After that most of them had settled in the residential section of Kamenitsa, where they had built the temple “St. Trinity”.
-Secretly a dug out was excavated, it was turned into a chapel and liturgies were performed there.
+During the mass forceful conversion to Mohammedanism (Islam) of the Bulgarians in the region in the second half of the 17th century, many people had escaped and hid in the forests, in order to keep their Christian faith.
+After that, most of them settled in the residential section of Kamenitsa, where they built the temple “St. Trinity”.
+Secretly a dugout was excavated, it was turned into a chapel and liturgies were performed there.
 In 1933 began the painting of the temple, which continued for nine years.
-In 1965 the church was reconstructed.
-The church takes 211 square m. built up area; the building is massive, and the walls are constructed of stone with thickness of 0.80 m.
+In 1965, the church was reconstructed.
+It has 211 square m. built up area; the building is massive, and the walls are constructed of stone with a thickness of 0.80 m.